ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages.md

 ---
 $title: Supported CSS
 description: Like all web pages, AMP pages are styled with CSS, but you can't reference external stylesheets with the exception of custom fonts.
-Also certain styles are disallowed...
+Also certain styles are disallowed ...
 formats:
   - websites
   - email